PRODUCED IN: 2008

 2. When the digging begins and the continued race between the humans and animals as to who will come out on top.

 3. When the foxes begin to starve.
 This is one of the protagonists lowest points within the film and therefore his motivation for the following scene.
+4. When Mr. Fox has a plan.
+For this scene is where the plot gets going once again and the action and adventure kicks back in.

 5. Mr. Fox and the other animal's victory feast.
 As this shows the animals triumph over evil.